Updated by Danielle

-Checked product links for accuracy and availability (in stock).
-Also made minor changes to copy and article formatting.
+Checked product links for accuracy and availability (in stock) and changed the picture for the Gibson Les Paul Junior.
+Also made minor changes to copy the and article formatting.
+Enjoy it!

 I won’t tell you it’s easy to find a cheap Gibson guitar.

 Gibsons are expensive for specific reasons, many of which are controlled by external economic circumstances.
 Take the price of wood, for example.
 Gibson buys high-quality wood (usually Mahogany) - the price of which is predetermined - thus factoring into the final retail cost of the guitar.